sumwale/ybox/README.md

 ## Features

-- simple creation of docker/podman containers hosting Linux distributions (Arch Linux for now) using `ybox-create` with interactive menus
+- simple creation of podman or docker containers hosting Linux distributions (Arch Linux, Ubuntu and Debian supported currently) using `ybox-create` with interactive menus
 - special emphasis on security to lock down applications as much as possible to avoid "malicious" apps, backdoors etc., from affecting your main work space, so you can play/test software/games/... to your heart's content in these containers